 STEP 7: Serve hot with creamy porcini mushrooms, sprinkled with fresh parsley or a teaspoon of parmesan cheese.

-Tips for perfect tagliatelle ai funghi
+Tips for perfect tagliatelle with porcini

 - The taste of tagliatelle ai funghi is much more delicious when tagliatelle are homemade and prepared fresh.
 If buying dry pasta, prefer the one with high content of eggs.